-Tip = Left channel

-Ring = Right channel

-Sleeve = Common ground
+Tip = Left channel Ring = Right channel Sleeve = Common ground with some headphones.

-WARNING: The headphone amp is loud, and can cause permanent hearing damage.
-Even intermediate levels may be painfully loud with some headphones.
 BE CAREFUL!
-Always turn the phones level control [39] all the way down before connecting headphones or pressing a solo switch, or doing anything new that may affect the headphone volume.
+Always turn the phones level control [42] all the way down before connecting headphones or pressing a solo switch, or doing anything new that may affect the headphone volume.
 Then turn it up slowly as you listen carefully.